Glaucoma for advise and examination in earls colne & frinton

 How to detect Glaucoma:

 The only way to detect Glaucoma early is by someone skilled assessing your eyes, e.g. during an Optometric eye examination.
 During this, the back of your eyes will be assessed, including the optic nerve, as well as the pressures being measured and where appropriate, the visual fields assessed.
+You may also benefit from an OCT scan.

 Glaucoma is most successfully managed if it is caught early, especially as any damage that has occurred is irreversible, therefore regular eye examinations are advised for everyone, especially if you have an increased risk.